F5Networks/f5-google-gdm-templates/supported/standalone/2nic/existing-stack/payg/README.md

 The following are prerequisites for the F5 standalone 2 NIC GDM template:

+- Key pair for SSH access to BIG-IP VE (you can create or import this in Google Cloud)
+- You must have installed the [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE (using an SSH key provided via project-wide metadata).
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
-- Two Google Cloud Platform (GCP) networks with at least one subnet in each.
+- Two Virtual Private Cloud (VPC) networks with at least one subnet in each.
 The subnet for the management network and external traffic (network1/subnet1) requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
 - You must use a BIG-IP instance that has at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
 Note: Because of this requirement, the *n1-highcpu* instance types are not supported.

 ## Important configuration notes

 - All F5 Google templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
 As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
 In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
 - F5 has created a matrix that contains all of the tagged releases of the F5 Google GDM templates, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See the matrix [here](https://github.com/F5Networks/f5-google-gdm-templates/blob/master/google-bigip-version-matrix.md).
+- If you would like to view all available images, run the following command from the **gcloud** command line: ```$ gcloud compute images list --project f5-7626-networks-public | grep f5```
 - This directory now contains a schema file which helps manage the required fields and set defaults to optional fields.
 For example, if you omit the property for NTP servers in your configuration file,  we set the default server to time.google.com.
+- Note that when configuring GCP failover, if no external public IPs are provisioned, a GCP alias IP range is required.
 - **Important**: This solution configures the second interface of the instance as the MGMT interface.
 This allows the first interface to be used by Google Cloud resources such as forwarding rules and load balancers for application traffic.
 To connect to the MGMT interface (nic1) get the IP address from the instance properties and use your management tool of choice.
 Note: The Google Cloud console and gcloud SSH connection options target nic0 and will not connect to the instance correctly.
 - Beginning with release 2.0.0, interface NIC1 is used for management traffic.
 This will allow the use of specific Google services which require NIC0 be used, such as port forwarding, lb services, etc. Specifically, public/external application traffic now traverses NIC0, and management traffic traverses NIC1.
 - This template supports accepting static addresses as a parameter to be used during instance creation.
 During a lifecycle event, you can explicitly reserve the static address prior to deleting the instance and creating a new one using the same address.
 The documentation describing how to do that in more detail is [here](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-internal-ip-address).